MonmouthFND/monmouth-landing/README.md

-# Next.js 13 + Tailwind CSS + Shadcn + v0 Starter
+# Monmouth Landing Page

-This project is a starter template for a static website utilizing various modern web development technologies.
-The main motivation behind this project is to learn and gain hands-on experience with these technologies.
+This is the landing page for Monmouth, built with modern web technologies to provide a fast, responsive, and maintainable website experience.

 ## Technologies Used